LINWEN607/congregate/runbooks/migration-pre-and-post-requisites.md

 Certain GitLab features are migrated but not adapted to the destination instance.
 These should be manually updated.

-* [ ] Group, sub-group and project level Runner registration
+* [ ] Instance, group, sub-group and project level Runner registration
+  * Group level runners can be manually (via UI - *Settings -> CI/CD -> Runners*) enabled/disabled as of 13.5
   * Enable project-level shared runners (default: true)
   * Disable AutoDevOps (default: true)
 * [ ] Update group and project permissions